JohanHorsmans/cds-language-exam-2021/assignment_6/README.md

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results

-For the logistic regression model, I achieved a macro F1-score of xx.
-For the deep-learning model, I achieved a macro F1-score of xx after training for 50 epochs using a word embedding size of 300 features.
+For the logistic regression model, I achieved a macro F1-score of 0.25.
+For the deep-learning model, I achieved a macro F1-score of 0.20 after training for 50 epochs using a word embedding size of 300 features.
+These results are not impressive but they act as a nice illustration of the complexity of the task.
+To improve results, I hypothesize that it would be beneficial to use word enitity recognition to extract the names present in the sentence and use that as a predictor of the season.
+Especially for a show such as Game of Thrones where many characters die in every season, I believe that this could greatly improve results.

 <br />
 <p align="center">